VOLTTRON/volttron/services/core/WeatherDotGov/README.rst

-.. _Weather.gov Agent:
+.. _WeatherDotgov Agent:

 =================
-Weather.gov Agent
+WeatherDotgov Agent
 =================

 This agent provides the ability to query for current and forecast weather